kellybean19/Etsy-Listings-Over-Time/README.md

 <br>
 <img src="product categories mostpop.png" width="425"/>

+There are 15 different top-level product categories.
+For regular and Popular posts, Craft Supplies & Tools is the most common category, while for Most Popular posts, Jewelry is the most common.
+Craft Supplies & Tools is third.

 Relationship between Text Length and Popularity
 <br>
 <img src="toysgames regular.png" width="425"/>
 <br>
 <img src="toysgames mostpopular.png" width="425"/>

+Examining the heatmaps between features for each product category revealed warmer spots around the quantitative text feature columns.

 Seasonality of Post Creation

 <img src="listings per months.png" width="425"/>

+Grouping listings by the month they were created in shows a strikingly large number of posts in February compared to other months.

 ## Hypothesis Testing ##